DPDK/dpdk/doc/guides/prog_guide/toeplitz_hash_lib.rst

 Predictable RSS
 ---------------

-In some usecases it is useful to have a way to find partial collisions of the Toeplitz hash function.
+In some use cases it is useful to have a way to find partial collisions of the Toeplitz hash function.
 In figure :numref:`figure_rss_queue_assign` only a few of the least significant bits (LSB) of the hash value are used to indicate an entry in the RSS Redirection Table (ReTa) and thus the index of the queue.
 So,